 In fact, I first heard about K-Tea around three months back from my good friend Joystan as we were having a talk on tea over tea.
 He being a Mangalorean was really excited to introduce me to K-Tea, which is a household name to them.
 Thank you for that first mention which rocketed me onto an excited spree to try K-Tea for myself.

 Surprisingly they didn’t notice anything spectacular about the flavor.
-The clear distinction between the milk layer and thick tea layer was the main attraction to them.
+The clear distinction between the milk layer and the thick tea layer was the main attraction to them.
 They described the flavor to be that of a strong black milk tea blend.

 They were pleasantly surprised when I told them about the immense popularity of the tea.
 They had been to the place numerous times and had the tea with no idea of its significance.